BY Vince Cooper

 Denis nets for Manchester City

-Having left a 2nd Division side he found himself joining one which was fighting against joining them.
-Having scored on his debut, a 4-3 defeat to Leeds, he scored twice in the April 4-1 win over Aston Villa that ensured they would avoid the drop.
+Having left a 2nd Division side he found himself playing for one which was fighting against joining them.
+Having scored on his debut, a 4-3 defeat to Leeds, he netted twice in the April 4-1 win over Aston Villa that ensured they would avoid the drop.

-In early 1961 Law, who struck 19 times in 37 league games during the season, scored an incredible six goals in an F.A.
+In early 1961 Law, who struck 19 times in 37 league games during the season, scored an incredible six times in an F.A.
 Cup tie against Luton Town.
-Sadly for him the game was abandoned and the strikes ruled out.
+Sadly for him the game was abandoned and the goals ruled out.
 To make matters worse City lost the replayed game despite the front man scoring again.

 Law’s reputation continued to grow and performances for his country ensured he was coming to the attention of clubs outside the UK.
-Although he was part of the Scotland team that lost 9-3 to England at Wembley (one of only two times he finished on the losing side against the ‘Auld Enemy’) he was coming to the attention of Serie A clubs who were by now regularly raiding the UK.
+Although he was part of the Scotland team that lost 9-3 to England at Wembley (one of only two occasions he finished on the losing side against the ‘Auld Enemy’) he was coming to the attention of Serie A clubs who were by now regularly flaunting their cash and ability to offer players more than the minimum wage on offer in England.

 In the summer of 1961 Law followed the path of John Charles, Eddie Firmani and Gerry Hitchens, signing for Torino for £110,000.
 He was joined at his new club by Joe Baker from Hibernian but there were troubles before he even arrived in Italy.
 Fellow Serie A club Inter trying to block the move to Turin, claiming he had already signed a pre-contract agreement with them.
 He was candid about the main reason behind the move saying; “I must look to the future and the opportunity to play in Italy will be a big financial help”.

-But he wanted out.
-First Law handed in a transfer request which was turned down.
+Despite the goals the abolition of the minimum wage in England meant that Law wanted out.
+First he handed in a transfer request which was turned down.
 Then things got worse when he was sent off, reportedly bizarrely at the behest of his own manager, in a match against Napoli.

 Table-Tennis action with Scotland teammate Jimmy Johnstone